A Framework for Enhancing Deep Neural Networks Against Adversarial Malware: Introduction

-The AICS'2019 Challenge mentioned above is essentially about whether we can defend adversarial examples that wages evasion attacks in the dark, meaning: \begin{itemize} \item We (i.e., any team participating in the Challenge as the defender) are given a training set in the form of anonymized feature representation by the Challenge organizer (i.e., we do not even know what the feature names are), as well as the corresponding ground-truth labels.
-We are informed by the Challenge organizer that the training data contains {\em no} adversarial malware examples. \item We are given a test set (again, in anonymized feature representation) and are told that the test set contains both adversarial malware examples and non-adversarial examples.
-We do not know what attacks are used by the Challenge organizers to generate those adversarial examples.
-We do not know which examples in the test set are adversarial examples.
-This means that we neither know which are adversarial examples, nor the attacks that are used to generate them, nor the manipulation set. \item Our task is to classify the test set into the correct types of malware examples, including both adversarial examples and non-adversarial examples. \end{itemize} The setting of the Challenge is realistic because in the real world defenders are often in the dark because they do not know what methods are used by the attackers to generate adversarial examples, which are adversarial malware examples, what are the attackers' manipulation sets.
-The importance of the problem in defending against adversarial malware examples and the realistic scenario of the Challenge motivated the present study.
+The AICS'2019 challenge mentioned above is essentially about {\em whether we can defend against adversarial examples in the wild}.
+The challenge is characterized as follows.
+First, we (i.e., any team participating in the Challenge as the defender) are given a training set in the form of anonymized feature representation by the Challenge organizer (i.e., we do not even know what the feature names are), as well as the corresponding ground-truth labels.
+We are informed by the Challenge organizer that the training data contains {\em no} adversarial examples.
+Second, we are given a set of test data (again, in anonymized feature representation) and are told that the test data contains both adversarial examples and non-adversarial examples.
+We do not know what attacks are used by the Challenge organizers.
+We do not know which examples in the test set are perturbed by adversaries.
+This means that we neither know which are adversarial examples, nor the attacks that are used to generate them, nor the manipulation set.
+Third, our task is to accurately classify the test data, including both adversarial and non-adversarial examples.
+The setting of the Challenge is realistic because in the real world defenders do not know attacker's specifications such as attack methods, manipulation sets, and specific adversarial examples.
+The importance of the problem in defending against adversarial malware examples and the realistic setting of the Challenge motivate the present study.